+44 2081 444 580

 Where to start your Puerto Rico yacht charter from & how to get there

-The best way to start your boat rental Puerto Rico is to fly in to the Luis Muñoz Marín International Airport / San Juan Airport (SJU).
-You will land in San Juan airport and set sail starting from Fajardo.
-Luckily, getting to San Juan is easy enough - as SJU is a very large regional hub in the Caribbean.
-Despite being small, Puerto Rico has many major airlines, like United, American, Delta, JetBlue, Virgin, Southwest, and even Spirit, with cheap, daily flights to the island.
-The most frequent departures from the US are from Miami and New York.
+The best way to start your boat rental Puerto Rico is to fly into the Luis Muñoz Marín International Airport / San Juan Airport (SJU).
+You will land at San Juan airport and set sail from Fajardo.
+Luckily, getting to San Juan is easy enough, as SJU is a very large regional hub in the Caribbean.

 For any UK and European travelers trying to kick off their bareboat charter Puerto Rico, the trip might be a little longer as there are no direct flights.